 It combines the traditional tasks of a care assistant (washing, dressing and toileting) with a medical element (including monitoring blood pressure, and sterilising equipment).

 Mostly you will be working under the guidance of a more qualified health care professional, usually a doctor or nurse.
 You may also be working with other health care professionals however, including midwives and specialists.
 There are several choices available when looking for work as a health care assistant, and these include:

 When it comes to health care assistant jobs, working hours, pay and responsibilities do vary depending on who you are working for (in the private or public sector), your qualifications and whether you are part-time or full-time.

 The term ‘care assistant’ is broad and covers a wide range of roles both in nursing and care homes and in the community.
-Health care assistant jobs means you work specifically in a medical care capacity, delivering associated care assistance whilst also being able to carry out more important tasks.
+Health care assistant jobs mean you work specifically in a medical care capacity, delivering associated care assistance whilst also being able to carry out more important tasks.

-A health care assistant can be present in nursing and care homes, but generally they are found in medical establishments like surgeries and hospitals.
+A health care assistant can be present in nursing and care homes, but generally, they are found in medical establishments like surgeries and hospitals.

 There are a few things you’ll need to consider when embarking on a career and looking at health care assistant jobs.
 These include:

 The next few sections of this article will shed some more light on the topics above and will hopefully help you to answer these important questions.